Pac-12 Power Rankings, Week 1: WSU climbs, while UW still waits to play

-Clarity has come to the South division race, if there is a division race.
+Clarity has come to the Pac-12 South division race, if there is a division race.

 USC has emerged as the heavy favorite, if the Trojans finish their season.